underscoreio/underscoreio/src/html/_posts/2015-05-26-the-secret-life-of-sealed-and-final.md

 (It's a good idea to turn warnings into errors with the `-Xfatal-warnings` compiler flag.)

 Now on to the point that a lot of Scala programmers are hazy on: `sealed` is *not* transitive.
 Meaning that although `Base` above is `sealed`, this does not mean that `SubtypeOne` and `SubtypeTwo` are sealed and hence we do not get exhaustiveness checking when we match on a value with type `SubtypeOne` or `SubtypeTwo`.
-For example we get no warning that we're missing the `Some` case here, instead getting a `MatchError` exception at runtime.
+For example we get no warning that we're missing the `None` case here, instead getting a `MatchError` exception at runtime.

 ~~~ scala
 scala> SubtypeTwo(Some("oops")) match {